-See SECTION 11(e) of General Conditions of the Contract for Capital Outlay Projects requires the asbestos contractor or subcontractor, as the case may be, to name the A/E as an additional insured on the Contractor's liability insurance with asbestos coverage.
-Where the A/E for the renovation project prepares the asbestos project drawings, the requirement of SECTION 11(d) to name the A/E as an insured party is waived.
-Professional Liability/Errors and Omissions insurance, with asbestos coverage, in an amount not less than \$1 million is required.
+Section 11(e) of General Conditions of the Contract for capital outlay projects requires the asbestos contractor or subcontractor to name the A/E as an additional insured on the contractor's liability insurance with asbestos coverage.
+Where the A/E for the renovation project prepares the asbestos project drawings, the requirement of section 11(e) to name the A/E as an insured party is waived.
+Professional liability/errors and omissions insurance, with asbestos coverage, in an amount not less than \$1 million is required.